HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Model: Experiment

 \section{Experiment}

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-\textbf{Dataset.} We conduct experiments on 3D-FRONT~\cite{front3d}, a synthetic indoor scene dataset that contains rich house-scale layouts and is populated by detailed 3D furniture models.
-Compared with other indoor scene datasets~\cite{dai2017scannet,chang2017matterport3d}, it allows us to render high-quality images of the scene at any selected pose, which is essential to training our novel view RGB-D image diffusion model.
-For each house in the dataset, we obtain the floorplan based on furniture bounding boxes and wall mesh and generate the training images by rendering from sampled poses.
-Nearly 2000 houses with 2 million rendered images are used for training while 300 houses are for evaluation
+\textbf{Dataset.} We conduct experiments on 3D-FRONT~\citep{front3d}, a synthetic indoor scene dataset that contains rich house-scale layouts and is populated by detailed 3D furniture models.
+Compared with other indoor scene datasets~\citep{dai2017scannet,chang2017matterport3d}, it allows us to render high-quality images of the scene at any selected camera poses, which is essential to training our novel view RGB-D image generation model.
+For each house in the dataset, we obtain the floorplan based on furniture bounding boxes and wall mesh.
+Nearly 2000 houses with 2 million rendered images are used for training and 300 houses are for evaluation.

+To verify the model's ability to generalize to realworld scenes, we finetune our depth and layout condition design with stable-virtual-camera~\citep{seva} backbone using data from ARKitScene~\citep{arkitscenes}.
+Results are shown in Fig.\ref{fig:teaser} and supplementary material

-\textbf{Evaluation.} We evaluate the multi-view RGB-D image generation and the quality of the reconstructed 3D scene meshes.
-Regarding the multi-view RGB-D generation, we evaluate the consistency among the multi-view images and their visual quality.
-For consistency, we consider two aspects: reference-novel (\textbf{R-N}) and novel-novel (\textbf{N-N}) view consistency.
-While the open-ended nature of the generation task makes the evaluation challenging due to the absence of ground truth information, we can measure the consistency of two views within their overlapped region, which can be estimated via the depth and poses.
+\textbf{Evaluation.} We first evaluate the quality of multi-view RGB-D image generation.
+Specifically, we measure the consistency across reference-novel (\textbf{R-N}) and novel-novel (\textbf{N-N}) views.
+While the open-ended nature of the generation task makes the evaluation challenging due to the absence of ground truth information, we can measure the consistency of two views within their overlap region, which can be estimated via the depth and camera poses.
 Given the estimated overlap region, we evaluate RGB consistency using PSNR and depth consistency using Absolute Mean Relative Error (AbsRel) and percentage of pixel inliers $\delta_i$ with threshold $1.25^i$.
-We also report Fréchet Inception Distance (FID)~\citep{heusel2017gansfid} and Inception Score (IS)~\citep{salimans2016is} for the visual quality.
+We also report Fréchet Inception